sakshigadewar/Coffee-Shop-Sales-Dashboard/README.md

 - Include customer segmentation analysis for better business understanding
 - Add drill-down functionality to explore detailed data from summary visuals
 - Improve performance optimization for handling larger datasets

+---
+## ⭐ Acknowledgement

+This project was developed as part of my self-learning journey in data analysis using Microsoft Excel.
+I explored various online tutorials, documentation, and practice resources to enhance my understanding of data visualization, dashboard creation, and business analytics.

+The dataset used in this project is synthetic and created for learning and demonstration purposes.
+This project reflects my effort to apply analytical thinking and transform raw data into meaningful insights through an interactive dashboard.

 ----
 ## 👩‍💻 Author